Geometric Solution of Turbulence as Diffusion in Loop Space: Suggestions for Future Experiments and Tests of the Theory

 \subsection{Visualizing Quantized Scalar Shells}

-As detailed in Section 3.3, our theory predicts that a passive scalar released from a localized source in decaying isotropic turbulence will not simply diffuse into a Gaussian cloud.
+As detailed in Section 4(b), our theory predicts that a passive scalar released from a localized source in decaying isotropic turbulence will not simply diffuse into a Gaussian cloud.
 Instead, it should form a series of discrete, expanding concentric shells, whose spacing and density profile are determined by the Euler totient summatory function.
 The time-domain signature of these shells at a fixed sensor would be a characteristic "sawtooth" decay (see Figure \ref{fig::PhiXiPlot}).

 While existing DNS data has been invaluable for testing spectral properties, most studies have focused on fluctuation statistics rather than the coherent evolution of the mean field.
 A definitive test of this unique spatial prediction requires a dedicated numerical experiment.
 To this end, a collaboration has been initiated to solve the passive-scalar advection-diffusion equation concurrently with an existing high-resolution DNS of decaying isotropic turbulence.
 This project will provide the first direct test for the existence of these quantized shell structures.
+The singular space density would require very large computer resources, currently unachievable, but the less singular integrated density inside a sphere of given radius, or, equivalentlty, the amplitude of monochromatic wave with a given wavevector, are also measurable and these are smooth functions, detectable on a large grid DNS.

 Presumably, these shell structures manifest as the "ramp-cliff" structures with similar sawtooth profiles, observed long ago but never completely understood from the microscopic theory ( see \cite{sreenivasan2018turbulent}, (see Figure \ref{fig:ramp-cliffs})